Mithlesh-16/Learning_Mgmt_System/README.md

 The React client will sit on top of the existing REST API.

-The frontend is planned around separate pages and reusable components.
+The React client is currently under development and is being structured around separate authentication, student, administrator, and shared UI components.

+The intended structure is:

 ```text
 React Application